The focus of my life is creativity, service, and self-awareness

 Needless to say, lifelong learning and service are values I hold dear.

 Some people see spirituality and science as being at odds with each other.
-I have found that whatever is true for me is ultimately practical.
+I have found that mythos and logos are equally important to my life.
+I also know that in order to be truly meaningful, philosophy must ultimately be practical.

 For example, I have found that regular self-tracking of my activities and experiences using numeric scales has helped me become more objective in order to make lasting changes to my habits.